An interview with Amy Franklyn | Legal PA of the Year 2018

 It was lovely – very well planned.
 I felt really special.
 Everybody took the time to speak to me and congratulate me on my nomination.
 I met some other fabulous EAs who all deserved to be there.
 The food was delicious as was the company.
 I was papped all night.
 Think Julia Roberts in Hollywood and you're there.
 She is my favourite so she deserved a mention.

-The awards were done in reserve order so 3rd to 1st place.
+The awards were done in reverse order so 3rd to 1st place.
 As the Legal award started, they began to read profiles of all the nominations.
 The first one started.
 My boss whispers to me – "that's not you"!
 The second started – we were unsure but by the time it had finished, he whispered again!
 "That is not you either, you have WON"!
 They started to read my profile and I looked at my boss and smiled.
 It was me!
 It was really nice hearing somebody else talk about me like that – It is always nice when somebody recognises your efforts!

 How did your colleagues react?